ajaichemmanam/portfolio/blogcontents/Sending-an-Email-from-NextJS-API-Routes.md

 ## Setting up the Form

-Setup a basic form as following.
+Setup a basic form in `/pages/contact.js` as following.
 Ensure onSubmit corresponds to a function that handles the logic on what to do with the form data.

 ```html